anshuman9468/Churn-Prediction-Model-/README.md

 Telecom Customer Churn Prediction Model
 Overview
 This project implements a full-stack machine learning solution to predict customer churn in the telecommunications industry using the Telco Customer Churn dataset.
-The system includes a trained XGBoost model, REST API backend, and interactive frontend dashboard for real-time churn prediction and customer risk analysis.
+The system includes a trained XGBoost model, FAST API backend, and interactive frontend dashboard for real-time churn prediction from streamlit and customer risk analysis.
 Project Architecture
 ┌─────────────────┐
 │  Frontend UI    │  React/Vue Dashboard